-Moms and dads should have a right to know what happens inside the walls of their own kids’ schools.
+Moms and dads have a right to know what happens inside the walls of their own kids’ schools.
 Too often, however, parents are left in the dark.

-Similarly, taxpayers should have a right to see exactly how their money is spent.
+Similarly, taxpayers have a right to see exactly how their money is spent.
 Every school district should post its contracts and financial transactions online – in a prominent, user-friendly manner.

 Educational freedom would empower families to choose schools that meet their kids’ individual needs.
 As parents know well, every child is unique – one size does not fit all.

-In addition, educational pluralism would allow families to pick schools that align with their own deeply-held and cherished values – this would finally end the vitriol and resentment associated with today’s needlessly divisive, win-lose school board fights.
+In addition, educational pluralism would allow families to pick schools that align with their own deeply-held and cherished values – this could finally end the vitriol and resentment associated with today’s needlessly divisive, win-lose school board fights.

 Guided by our vision, EdReform Virginia will focus on various K-12 issues of concern, with an eye towards finding real solutions.
 Our first project, EdNews Virginia, will serve as a hub for education news and views from around the Commonwealth.
 As funds materialize, we intend to conduct high-quality, relevant studies that will inform Virginia’s education-related discourse.

 Born and raised in the Midwest, Nathan Brinkman graduated from Seton Hall University and went on to a sales career in the telecommunications and pharmaceutical industries.
 Meanwhile, the cause of human freedom remained his passion.
 Now based in Virginia, Nathan has worked in a variety of roles at freedom-focused, reform-minded organizations.
 As the father of two kids, Nathan understands the moral urgency of education reform.